HackBulgaria/Programming101-CSharp/week06/03---Static-Partial-Anonymous-Types/Readme.md

 # Partial Classes and Methods

-- Implement class employee which has definition in two files:
+- Implement class Employee which has definition in two files:

 `public partial class Employee`